-- 1. The first arriving crew will bring all indicated mobile medical equipment to the patient side. - 2.
-The first arriving crew will relay information regarding current level of provider (EMT, EMT-I, AEMT, Paramedic), scene safety/staging, scene access, and equipment needs, as appropriate, to additional responding crews through 800 MHz radio systems, shared frequencies or relay through respective communication centers. - 3.
-The transporting crew will bring all indicated mobile medical equipment and the stretcher to the patient side, unless otherwise notified by crew(s) on-scene. - 4.
-The first on duty EMS provider on-scene will assume charge of and direct patient care.
-If a paramedic is not present, the officer or designated person in charge will brief the first arriving paramedic on assessment and treatment of the patient(s).
+- 1. The first arriving crew will bring all indicated mobile medical equipment to the patient side. - The first arriving crew will relay information regarding current level of professional (EMT, EMT-I, AEMT, Paramedic), scene safety/staging, scene access, and equipment needs, as appropriate, to additional responding crews through 800 MHz radio systems, shared frequencies, or relay through respective communication centers. - 3.
+The transporting agency crew will bring all indicated mobile medical equipment and the stretcher to the patient side, unless otherwise notified by crew(s) on-scene. - 4.
+The first on duty OMD credentialed EMS professional on-scene will assume charge of and direct patient care.
+If a paramedic is not present and the call type and/or patient condition indicates need for paramedic assignment and scope of practice care, the on-scene officer or designated personnel in charge will brief the first arriving paramedic on assessment and treatment of the patient(s).
 The paramedic will verbally acknowledge receiving the patient-centered briefing, then assume charge of and direct patient care. - 5.
-On arrival of the transporting unit, the officer or designated person in charge will brief the transporting paramedic on assessment and treatment of the patient(s).
-The transporting paramedic will verbally acknowledge receiving the patient-centered briefing, then assume charge of and direct patient care.
-In the event the transporting paramedic and an EMR paramedic arrive on scene simultaneously, the transporting paramedic will assume charge of and direct patient care. - 6.
-If the transporting paramedic is first on-scene, as soon as it is clinically practical, the transporting paramedic will brief subsequent arriving providers on assessment and treatment of the patient(s) and assign tasks consistent with treatment protocols. - 7.
-Avoid unnecessarily repeating questions to the patient that have been answered. - 8.
-All personnel will assist each other in every possible way (i.e. moving/gathering of equipment, lifting and movement of stretcher). - Once charge of patient care is appropriately transferred, a confirmatory patient assessment by the transport paramedic may be necessary.
-As a routine practice, such reassessments should not delay ongoing care and/or timely transport.
-Transport should not be delayed or interrupted for patient care documentation.
+In the event there is a District Chief(s)/EMS Supervisor(s)/EMS Officer(s) on scene, care should then be coordinated through these supervisory paramedics.
+This does not mean the care interventions must all be personally performed by these supervisory paramedics if other OMD credentialed paramedics are on scene, but the care plan should be coordinated by these supervisory paramedics.
+In the event there is a differing opinion as to proper care among onscene supervisory paramedics, the transporting agency's on-scene supervisory paramedic is to take the lead.
+As per the highlighted statement above, OMD or OLMC guidance is to be sought if needed to further resolve any time-sensitive care disagreements. - 6.
+On arrival of the transporting unit, the officer or designated person in charge will brief the transporting agency paramedic (if the call type and/or patient condition indicates need for paramedic assignment and scope of practice care) on assessment and treatment of the patient(s).
+The transporting agency paramedic will verbally acknowledge receiving the patient-centered briefing, then assume charge of and direct patient care.
+In the event the transporting agency paramedic and a non-transporting agency paramedic arrive on scene simultaneously, the transporting agency paramedic will assume charge of and direct patient care, though is expected to remain cognizant of clinical input from all relevant OMD credentialed providers on scene.